ryanabrego/PI-Adapter-OPC-UA-Docs/V1/PI Adapter for OPC UA overview/PI Adapter for OPC UA principles of operation.md

 ## Stream creation

-The OPC UA adapter creates types upon receiving the value update for a stream.
-One stream is created for every selected OPC UA item in the data selection configuration.

-### Streams by OPC UA adapter

 The OPC UA adapter creates a stream with two properties for each selected OPC UA item.
 The properties are described in the following table:

 | Property name | Data type | Description |